-Artistic Director Elizabeth Schulze, now in her fifth season, leads performances with superb musical sense and attention to excellence.
-She is preceded by a line of distinguished conductors woven into our past: Jack Swartz, Harold Goodman, Vernon Kliewer, Pat Curry, Tom Kirshbaum, Harold Weller and Randall Fleischer.
+Artistic Director Elizabeth Schulze, now in her sixth season, leads performances with superb musical sense and attention to excellence.
+She is preceded by a line of distinguished conductors woven into our past: Jack Swartz, Harold Goodman, Vernon Kliewer, Pat Curry, Tom Kirshbaum, Harold Weller and Randall Craig Fleischer.

 Behind the scenes, our staff and board of directors work to ensure the stability and growth of the FSO.
 They also weave their names into our fabric.
-Emeritus board members from years past include Marge Again, Irene Alpert, Elizabeth Archuleta, Beverly Armstrong, Helen Black, Ted Bowell, Irene Croft, John Cummings, Will Duncan, Kathleen Franklin, Marian Fried, Lela Montfort, Bill Morrison, Richard Neville, Rita Rose, Hal Stern, Carl Taylor, Peter Wainwright, Tom Ward, Jean Wilcox.
+Emeritus board members from years past include Irene Alpert, Elizabeth Archuleta, Beverly Armstrong, Helen Black, Ted Bowell, Irene Croft, John Cummings, Will Duncan, Kathleen Franklin, Lela Montfort, Bill Morrison, Richard Neville, Hal Stern, Carl Taylor, Peter Wainwright, Tom Ward, Jean Wilcox.

 Our history is a long and distinguished list of names.
 Behind those names are the thousands of men and women over the years who have contributed their time and talents to the FSO by serving, playing, listening, supporting.
 They have honored us with what they have given.
 We honor them in the music we continue to make.